jthomasmock/rmd-nhs/workshop/readme.md

 # Workshop materials

+See the individual workshop folders (01, 02, 03, 04) for detailed examples of each sub-topic.

-The RMarkdown docs in this folder are largely examples of using `gtsummary` along with various output formats.
+The core RMarkdown docs in this folder are largely examples of using `gtsummary` along with various output formats.

 |File names  | Description|
 |:----------------------|:------------------- |